-Here today with us is Denny Sargent a frequent customer of the famous Warlock Shop and ‘a Warlock Shop friend’ of Simon (author of the Simon Necronomicon) I came in contact with Mr. Sargent, after reading an online article he wrote a couple of months ago and he agreed to do an interview with us.
+Here today with us is Denny Sargent a frequent customer of the famous Warlock Shop and ‘a Warlock Shope friend’ of Simon. ( author of the Simon Necronomicon) I came in contact with Mr. Sargent, after reading an online article he wrote a couple of months ago and he agreed to do an interview with us.
 I find it thrilling to actually get some insight from a person who was around during the days when the publishing of the Simon Necronomicon was in process, and from someone who has an unbiased opinion about the “Necronomicon Controversy.”
 Due to Mr. Sargent’s busy schedule we conducted this interview via email:

-Warlock Asylum: Just for our readers out there viewing the Simon Necronomicon Gate-Walker’s Page, would you giving us a little introduction about Who you are and some of you background in the occult world?
+1) Just for our readers out there viewing the Simon Necronomicon GateWalker’s Page, would you give us a little introduction about Who you are and some of you background in the occult world?

 There are several bios and interviews there, but for the sake of brevity here is my simple bio:

 Denny Sargent (a.k.a.: Aion, Hermeticusnath), writer, teacher and practicing Eclectic Ritualist, was first introduced to Mythology & Magick in New York where he grew up.
 He has since his early teens been accepted as a member of a number of initiatory groups and esoteric associations.